elainechowqz/Churn-Rate-Prediction-for-Product-Marketing-Finance-Analytics/README.md

 Customer churn poses a significant challenge for the multi-national bank, impacting revenue and customer lifetime value.
 This project aims to address this problem by delivering the following:

-* A comprehensive exploratory data analysis and visualization report on customer churn, providing actionable insights.
+* A comprehensive data analysis and visualization report on customer churn, providing actionable insights.
 * A trained Random Forest machine learning model for accurate churn prediction.
 * A set of data-driven business recommendations (product, marketing, finance) to improve customer retention and optimize product and marketing strategies.